stride3d/stride-docs/en/manual/scenes/sub-scenes.md

 # Sub-scenes

 On top of holding entities, scenes can also contain **sub-scenes**.
-Most commonly, they are used when loading different levels in a game.
+In a recommended configuration, different parts of the game (e.g. levels) would be added as a sub-scene of the main root scene.

 TODO: IMAGE OF THE HIERARCHY